SOPHIA-Research-Lab/VortexDHM/README.md

 (1)	functions_evaluation.
 This function allows the selection of the order (+1 DO).
 (2)	Vortex compensation.
 This algorithm allows to find the frequencies for the tilt compensation using the Hilbert 2D transform (function hilbertTransform2D) and the residual theorem using vortex interpolation.
 At the end of these functions, the tilt aberration compensated phase map can be displayed.
 (3)	Square Legendre fitting.
 This algorithm calculates the first 15th square Legendre polynomials.
 Then, the phase compensation is performed by calculating the coefficients corresponding to each polynomial.
 Finally, the final compensation is performed.
-# 3. Displaying the compensated phase map
+### 3. Displaying the compensated phase map
 After the hologram is processed, you can visualize four figures including the spectrum of the hologram, the filtered spectrum hologram, the corrected tilt phase map and the complete map compensated with a Legendre polynomial.

+---

 ## Authors
 Karina Ortega-Sánchez - Universidad Politécnica de Tulancingo - karina.ortega2415006@upt.edu.mx

 Rene Restrepo - Universidad EAFIT - rrestre6@eafit.edu.co

-Alfonso Padilla-Vivanco - Universidad Politécnica de Tulancingo Ana Doblas - University of Massachusetts Dartmouth - adoblas@umassd.edu Carlos Trujillo - Universidad EAFIT - catrujilla@eafit.edu.co
+Alfonso Padilla-Vivanco - Universidad Politécnica de Tulancingo

+Ana Doblas - University of Massachusetts Dartmouth - adoblas@umassd.edu

+Carlos Trujillo - Universidad EAFIT - catrujilla@eafit.edu.co

+---

 ## Citation
 If you use this code in your research, please cite the corresponding publication:

 Karina Ortega-Sánchez, Rene Restrepo, Alfonso Padilla-Vivanco, Ana Doblas, Carlos Trujillo, High-speed phase aberration correction in digital holographic microscopy via vortex-Legendre method.
 Submitted to Optics Letters (2025).
-DOI: [Not yet ready]
+DOI: [Not ready yet]

+---

 ## License
 This code is distributed under the MIT License.
 See the LICENSE file for details.

+---

 ## Acknowledgments
 We thank Assistant Professor Raul Castañeda for his valuable discussions and foundational contributions to the development of this work.

+---

 ## Contact
 For questions or further assistance, please reach out to: Carlos Trujillo, René Restrepo and Karina Ortega-Sanchez.